herasrobert/herasrobert.github.io/Rules/Core_Rules.md

 ### Using Cover

-The defending unit may choose to take a Cover Roll instead of a Protection Roll; sometimes the Cover Roll is better.
+The defending unit may choose to take a Cover Roll instead of a Defense Roll; sometimes the Cover Roll is better.

 Each terrain tile has a Cover Bonus attribute.
 Draw a straight from the closest corner of the tile of Attacking unit to the closest corner of the tile of the defending unit.